Holmes-GU/Video-Understannding/README.md

-# Learning Spatial-Temporal Features and Feature Fusion for One-stage Video Understanding
+# STFLFNet
-Code for paper will be available soon!
+Code for paper ‘Learning Spatial-Temporal Features and Feature Fusion for One-stage Video Understanding’ will be available soon!